-Whenever Goten and Trunks fuse into Gotenks, their worst traits combine to make a Smug Super child whose immature showboating is in stark contrast to the individual children, who at least realize when it's time to get serious.
+Whenever Goten and Trunks fuse into Gotenks, their worst traits combine to make a Smug Super child whose immature showboating is in stark contrast to the individual children, both of whom at least realize when it's time to get serious.

-Chichi's Mama Bear tendencies make her do this at the end of the Saiyan Saga, where she declares the world can be destroyed for all she cares and refuses to show Goku any sympathy after he's outright crippled as she blames him for getting their son Gohan involved.
+Chi-Chi's Mama Bear tendencies make her do this at the end of the Saiyan Saga, where she declares the world can be destroyed for all she cares and refuses to show Goku any sympathy after he's injured, as she blames him for getting their son Gohan involved.
 Thankfully this is temporary and she chills out before long, going back to being a devoted wife and mother.

 Every time Majin Buu transforms.
-He goes from the child-like and misguided Fat Buu, to the cruel and cunning Super Buu, to the bat shit crazy Kid Buu.
+He goes from the child-like and ultimately misguided Fat Buu, to the cruel and cunning Super Buu, to the batshit crazy Kid Buu.
 He also becomes stronger the more of a jerk he becomes.

 A Justified Trope in the case of Tem Ray in Mobile Suit Gundam.
 He was already a borderline Mad Scientist in the beginning, but the biggest leap into jerkassery happened due to brain damage from oxygen deprivation, which can really screw up your personality.